Dollars Trilogy: The Good, the Bad and the Ugly (Il buono, il brutto, il cattivo, 1966)

-In the third film, set during the American Civil War, Mexican bandit Tuco Ramírez and the Man with No Name (whom Tuco calls "Blondie") work together to scam small towns: Blondie will collect the bounties on Tuco and then free him as he is about to be hung.
-Meanwhile, a mercenary named "Angel Eyes" is shown to be searching for a man named "Jackson", who has stolen 200,000 dollars from the Confederate Army.
-Angel Eyes threatens the family of one of Jackson's former accomplices and learns that Jackson now goes under the alias of "Bill Carson" (who has already murdered both of his original accomplices).
-The partnership between Blondie and Tuco sours when Tuco complains that being repeatedly placed in a noose with only a single bullet standing between himself and death demands a larger cut than 50/50; Blondie immediately betrays Tuco, saying "The way back to town is only 70 miles... if a man like you holds your breath, I think you can manage it".
-Blondie is later caught out and tortured by a vengeful Tuco who first tries to put Blondie in a noose, but the raging war encroaches and drives them apart.
-Tuco then catches Blondie and drags him through "this hell [...] a hundred miles, that's a nice walk": the high desert.
-Tuco's erstwhile revenge is interrupted when they stumble upon a Confederate carriage carrying the bullet-riddled and barely-alive Bill Carson.
-Carson, bleeding and desperate for water, tells Tuco the name of the cemetery in which the gold is hidden – but while Tuco goes to get water, a dying Blondie manages to crawl past and get the name of the grave in which the treasure is buried just as Carson dies.
-Tuco realizes that he can't find the bounty without Blondie.
-The two form an uneasy alliance.
-During their journey to the treasure they are arrested by Union Army soldiers and brought to a prison camp in which Angel Eyes is posing as a Sergeant.
+In the third film, set during the American Civil War, Mexican bandit Tuco Ramírez and the Man with No Name, whom Tuco calls "Blondie", work together to scam small towns.
+Blondie collects the bounties on Tuco and then frees him as he is about to be hanged.
+A mercenary, "Angel Eyes", is searching for a man named "Jackson", who has stolen $200,000 from the Confederate Army.
+Angel Eyes threatens the family of one of Jackson's former accomplices and learns that Jackson goes under the alias of "Bill Carson", who has murdered both of his original accomplices.
+The partnership between Blondie and Tuco sours when Tuco complains that being repeatedly placed in a noose with only a single bullet standing between himself and death demands a larger cut than 50/50.
+Blondie betrays Tuco, but is caught and tortured by Tuco, who tries to put Blondie in a noose, but the raging war encroaches and drives them apart.
+Tuco catches Blondie and drags him through the desert.
+Tuco's revenge is interrupted when they stumble upon a Confederate carriage carrying the bullet-riddled and barely-alive Carson.
+Bleeding and desperate for water, Carson tells Tuco the name of the cemetery in which the gold is hidden, but while Tuco goes to get water, Blondie crawls past and gets the name of the grave in which the treasure is buried just as Carson dies.
+Tuco realizes that he cannot find the bounty without Blondie, and the two form an alliance.
+During their journey to the treasure, they are arrested by Union Army soldiers and taken to a prison camp where Angel Eyes is posing as a Sergeant.
 Angel Eyes tortures Tuco into revealing his half of the secret and recruits Blondie to show him the grave.
-All three ultimately leave the prison.
+All three leave the prison.
 Blondie, Tuco, and Angel Eyes commence a game of betrayal and subterfuge.
-Tuco and Blondie are blocked by a brutal conflict between Union and Confederacy.
-Blondie subsequently tricks Tuco into revealing the name of the cemetery.
-The gunslingers eventually arrive at the graveyard where the treasure is hidden but find themselves in a three-way standoff with victory uncertain for anyone.
-Blondie takes up a burnt-ended cigar and a rock; he tells the others that he will write the name of the grave marker on the bottom of a stone.
-He then places the stone in the middle of the cemetery, and the film's iconic "Mexican standoff" duel begins.
-After the duel, Blondie takes his half of the money and leaving Tuco in a noose, balancing on an unstable grave stone.
-Blondie rides into the distance as Tuco curses him loudly.
-After Tuco nearly hangs himself, Blondie frees him from a distance using his rifle.
+Tuco and Blondie are blocked by the warring Union and Confederates.
+Blondie tricks Tuco into revealing the name of the cemetery.
+The gunslingers arrive at the graveyard where the treasure is hidden, but find themselves in a three-way standoff.
+Blondie takes up a burnt-ended cigar and a rock and tells the others that he will write the name of the grave marker on the bottom of a stone.
+He places the stone in the middle of the cemetery and a duel begins.
+After the duel, Blondie takes his half of the money, then forces Tuco to hang himself in a noose, balancing on an unstable wooden cross on a grave.
+After riding a fair distance, Blondie frees him by shooting his rope with a rifle.
+Afterwards Blondie rides further, while Tuco is cursing him.